Francie Gits, Executive Director

 Kim is a graduate of Grand Valley State University where she majored in Public and Nonprofit Administration and holds a Graduate Certificate in Historic Preservation from Eastern Michigan University.
 Growing up in rural Leelanau County, Kim learned a deep respect for nature and a passion for its rich natural and historical resources.
 She is a descendent of Thomas P. Kelderhouse who settled Port Oneida in 1862 making her a 6th generation resident of Leelanau County.
 She has worked for the Leelanau Historical Society since May 2013.

-Elizabeth Adams, Museum Assistant
+Elizabeth Adams, Curatorial Assistant

 Elizabeth graduated from Northern Michigan University in 2013 with a Bachelors in Graphic Design and Marketing.
 She immediately brought her skills back to Suttons Bay, MI where she has been working and freelancing ever since.
 In the last few years she has taken a keen interest in history and nonprofit work.
 She has volunteered with Sleeping Bear Dunes National Lakeshore’s antique apple documentation, giving her the chance to experience historic North Manitou Island.
-She also took part in North Central Michigan College’s Archaeological Field School last summer.
+She also took part in North Central Michigan College’s Archaeological Field School Summer 2015.
 Most recently Elizabeth spent Summer 2017 interning with the Leelanau Historical Society.